 A Nashville, TN native, my roots extend to the hills of east Tennessee, eastern Kentucky, central Ohio and West Virginia.
 My spouse, Laura, and I now live in Abilene, Texas, with our four children.

 A teacher at heart, I’ve pursued this vocation in a variety of contexts.
-Since February 2013 I have worked at Milliken Special Collections, Brown Library, Abilene Christian University: until 2016 as Archives Specialist and since then as Special Collections Librarian and Archivist and Assistant Professor of Library Science.
+Since February 2013 I have worked at Milliken Special Collections, Brown Library, Abilene Christian University: until 2016 as Archives Specialist and since then as Assistant Professor of Library Science.
+I am currently Director of Special Collections and Archives.

 In 2011 and 2012 I interpreted late eighteenth to mid-nineteenth century Tennessee history at Historic Mansker’s Station and the Bowen-Campbell Plantation Home in Goodlettsville, Tennessee.
 I was Director of Research Services at Disciples of Christ Historical Society from 2006-2010 and taught Biblical Studies at Ezell-Harding Christian School from 1999-2006.
 I was a staff minister at Central Church of Christ, Nashville, TN, teaching and preaching in several capacities from 1996-2008.
 From 2008-2012 we were active as teachers, and I served as deacon, in the education ministries at Smyrna Church of Christ outside of Nashville.
 We teach regularly in the children’s, youth and adult education ministries at University Church of Christ, Abilene, TX.
 Laura serves on the youth ministry committee and I co-chair the adult education committee.